 Here are a few hints when you make this cake:

-- Mix the dry ingredients alternately with the sour cream.
+Mix the flour alternately with the sour cream.
 Half the flour, half the cream, the rest of the flour, the rest of the cream.
 You get it, right?

-- Allow the cake to cool in the bundt cake pan for only 10 minutes in the pan before turning it out onto a plate.
+Allow the cake to cool in the bundt cake pan for only 10 minutes in the pan before turning it out onto a plate or wire rack to cool completely.
 Letting it cool too long in the pan could cause it to stick.

 How to Store Sour Cream Pound Cake